 - Dashboard to monitor the health of the integration by giving the detail of the messages based on their status.
 For example, how many messages came in, how many successfully processed, how many failed and how many are in the waiting state.

-- Audit Log gives the time stamped events’ details that occurred on every message, message’s final status and error details in the event of an error.
+- Audit Log gives the time stamped events’ details that occurred on every message, message’s final status as well as error details in the event of an error.

 - Configurations area to setup end systems configurations which need to be integrated.
 These configurations include any service account credentials, any end point url based on the adaptors for end systems and any other details that are needed to enable xEngine for successful communication with these systems.